outdreamer/build-a-cure/docs/tasks/example_scripts/cancer.md

 			- Inhibition of colony formation, cell migration, and decrease of the secretion of the proinflammatory cytokines (IL-1α, IL-6, TNF-α, IL-1β)
 			- Upregulation of LncRNA CASC2 and RARβ and RARγ expressions
 			- Downregulation of the expression of Bcl-xL and cyclin-D1 proteins
-			- Inhibition of Bcl-2 gene, MMP-1/2/9/13, uPA, Ras, PARP, Rad51, survivin, STAT3, VEGF and HIF-1α expression, Attenuation of tumor invasion via the down-regulation of C-myc, cyclin-D1, and MMP-3 expressions, Inhibition of PI3K/AKT/mTOR signaling through down-regulation of p-PI3K, p-AKT expressions
+			- Inhibition of Bcl-2 gene, MMP-1/2/9/13, uPA, Ras, PARP, Rad51, survivin, STAT3, VEGF and HIF-1α expression
+			- Attenuation of tumor invasion via the down-regulation of C-myc, cyclin-D1, and MMP-3 expressions
+			- Inhibition of PI3K/AKT/mTOR signaling through down-regulation of p-PI3K, p-AKT expressions
 			- Downregulation of NANOG, POU5F1, and SOX2
 			- Modulation of MAPK-signaling pathways
 			- Inhibition of SLC1A5